 Digital Stamp Card

-- Top up beyond the monthly limit when they wanted more events
+- Top up beyond the monthly limit when members want more events

 Humanising the Matching Experience

-More relevant matches based on shared interests and group activities.
+Matches based on shared interests and group participation.

-Easier access by moving matching into the Chats tab, reducing context-switching.
+Moving matching into the Chats tab reduced context-switching.

-Story-like progression with circular indicators and hidden profile photos to build anticipation.
+A story-like progression with circular indicators and hidden profile photos to build curiosity.

 Subscription Transition Strategy